community plans

 Anglers Rest, Benambra, Bindi, Bingo Munjie, Brookville, Bundara, Cassilis, Cobberas, Cobungra, Dartmouth, Doctors Flat, Ensay, Ensay North, Glen Valley, Hinnomunjie, Livingstone Valley, Marthavale, Nariel Valley, Nelse, Nunniong, Omeo, Omeo Valley, Reedy Flat, Shannonvale, Stirling, Swifts Creek, Tambo Crossing, The Sisters and The Brothers, Tom Groggin, Tongio, Uplands, and Wentworth.

-About the Omeo District Place Plan
+Omeo District Place Plan:

 A Place Plan is an easy-to-read guide that brings together community's vision and practical ideas with the work of Council and partners into one coordinated plan.